Session 1 - Module A: Advanced Agent Patterns¶

 return steps

-Plan Execution Engine¶
+Data Pipeline Execution Engine¶

-async def execute_plan(self) -> Dict[str, any]:
+async def execute_data_pipeline(self) -> Dict[str, any]:

-"""Execute the current plan with dependency management"""
+"""Execute the current data pipeline with dependency and resource management"""

 if not self.current_plan:

-return {"error": "No plan to execute"}
+return {"error": "No data pipeline to execute"}

 execution_log = []